wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     (5) However, the FMA may not require a person, under subsection (4), to pay compensation to any other person in respect of the failure.

-    (6) Subsection (4) does not limit the action that the FMA may take in respect of the matter under [subpart 7][94] (and, for that purpose, the FMA's inquiries under [section 68(3)][87] may form part of or constitute the FMA's investigation under that subpart).
+    (6) Subsection (4) does not limit the action that the FMA may take in respect of the matter under [subpart 7][93] (and, for that purpose, the FMA's inquiries under [section 68(3)][86] may form part of or constitute the FMA's investigation under that subpart).

 ##### 71 Consequences of failing to comply with directions

-*   (1) If an audit firm fails to comply with a direction given to it under [section 70][89],---
+*   (1) If an audit firm fails to comply with a direction given to it under [section 70][88],---

-    *   (a) every partner or director of the firm commits an offence and is liable on summary conviction to a fine not exceeding $25,000 if---
+    *   (a) every partner or director of the firm commits an offence and is liable on conviction to a fine not exceeding $25,000 if---

         *   (i) the failure to comply took place with his or her authority, permission, or consent; or